Home / Resume / Education / Teacher (No Exp)

 How to structure your resume, section by section

-The order matters.
-Here's what a strong teacher resume (no experience) looks like from top to bottom:
+What a strong K-12 teacher resume with no paid experience looks like, top to bottom:

 Contact Information